gjoseph24/metadata-for-biodiversity-maps/index.md

 Use these questions to evaluate each dataset:

 1. Does the dataset include decimalLatitude and decimalLongitude?
        -If no, the dataset cannot be used for mapping.

-2.Does it include the country and state/province where the occurrence happened?
+2. Does it include the country and state/province where the occurrence happened?
        -Missing administrative information makes it hard to confirm accuracy.

 3. Does it include a locality description?
        -Locality provides important context for verifying the coordinates.

 4. Does the locality match the latitude and longitude?
        -Compare textual locality with coordinates to detect mismatches.

-5.Is coordinateUncertaintyInMeters included?
+5. Is coordinateUncertaintyInMeters included?
        -High values may limit the usefulness of the data.

-6.Are there records with a value of 0 in coordinateUncertaintyInMeters?
+6. Are there records with a value of 0 in coordinateUncertaintyInMeters?
        -A value of 0 is never valid in Darwin Core and suggests missing or unreliable uncertainty information.

-7.Does the dataset include the date and who recorded the occurrence?
+7. Does the dataset include the date and who recorded the occurrence?
        -eventDate and recordedBy help establish data quality and traceability.

-8.Does it include any other accuracy elements?
+8. Does it include any other accuracy elements?
        -One example would be coordinatePrecision.

-Is there an issue field with comments about potential location problems?
+9. Is there an issue field with comments about potential location problems?
-GBIF’s issue field flags data quality problems such as invalid coordinates or mismatched locality.
+       -GBIF’s issue field flags data quality problems such as invalid coordinates or mismatched locality.

-Which fields are left blank?
+10. Which fields are left blank?
-Missing fields may indicate poor documentation or unreliable spatial data.
+    -Missing fields may indicate poor documentation or unreliable spatial data.

-How does missing data in fields such as, coordinatePrecision impact the validity of the map you want to create?
+11. How does missing data in fields such as, coordinatePrecision impact the validity of the map you want to create?

-How do the documented issues affect the accuracy of the mapped locations?
+12. How do the documented issues affect the accuracy of the mapped locations?
-Consider whether the dataset would create misleading or incorrect spatial patterns.
+    -Consider whether the dataset would create misleading or incorrect spatial patterns.

 # Metadata and Visualization